 Dating App Statistics by Gender

-Before we get into the stats, I always flag one awkward reality: a lot of public datasets still squeeze people into “men” and “women”.
+Before we get into the details, I always flag one awkward reality: a lot of public datasets still squeeze people into “men” and “women”.
 That can erase non-binary, trans and gender non-conforming experiences.
 And it can also blur the picture in LGBTQ+ dating, where the “who messages whom” dynamic doesn’t follow the same script as heterosexual matching.

 And it’s not just gender: when researchers do publish race-based statistics, they often reveal another layer of unevenness in who gets replies, who gets filtered out and who ends up feeling invisible.